 The above equations hold for $\phi_s$, we abuse notation and still denote the unknown functions by $\varphi_s$.
 Notice all the estimate we get for $\phi_s$ also holds for $\varphi_s$ due to the fact that $M$ is independent of $s$.
 From now on, we will focus on equations \eqref{scmp11}.

 \begin{lemma} For each fixed $s>0$, there exists a unique smooth solution $\varphi_s$ to equation \eqref{scmp11}. \end{lemma} \begin{proof} Recall that $\partial\cU:=\{\rho=a\}$, hence $\phi:=\rho-a$ is equal to $0$ on $\partial\cU$.
-Now one subsolution of equation \eqref{scmp11} will be $A\phi$ by choosing A sufficient large.
-It's well-known that existence of subsolution implies existence of solution, see for example \cite{Kol1}. \end{proof}
+Now one subsolution of equation \eqref{scmp11} will be $A\phi$ by choosing A sufficient large. it is well-known that existence of subsolution implies existence of solution, see for example \cite[Theorem A]{Bou}. \end{proof}